owainlewis/awesome-artificial-intelligence/README.md

 * [Artificial Intelligence | Machine Learning](http://see.stanford.edu/see/materials/aimlcs229/handouts.aspx) - Andrew Ng *(Notes, lectures, and problems)*
 * [Computers and Thought: A practical Introduction to Artificial Intelligence](http://www.cs.bham.ac.uk/research/projects/poplog/computers-and-thought/) - The book covers computer simulation of human activities, such as problem solving and natural language understanding; computer vision; AI tools and techniques; an introduction to AI programming; symbolic and neural network models of cognition; the nature of mind and intelligence; and the social implications of AI and cognitive science.
 * [Artificial Intelligence and Molecular Biology](http://www.biosino.org/mirror/www.aaai.org/Press/Books/Hunter/hunter-contents.html) - The current volume is an effort to bridge that range of exploration, from nucleotide to abstract concept, in contemporary AI/MB research.
+* [Brief Introduction to Educational Implications of Artificial Intelligence](http://pages.uoregon.edu/moursund/Books/AIBook/index.htm) - This book is designed to help preservice and inservice teachers learn about some of the educational implications of current uses of Artificial Intelligence as an aid to solving problems and accomplishing tasks.

 ## Code